The NGFW is Dead

 - Cloud providers are (or will) offer the same capabilities at a fraction of the cost

-- The NGFW is no longer relevant
+- The NGFW is not effective

 These reasons are borne out of observations of trends, specifically where the cloud is concerned.

 Modern organizations have, at best, a flimsy network perimeter.
 As companies move more data and workloads to the cloud and SaaS providers, the “perimeter” consequently extends to those providers.
 Add a growing remote worker population to this and whatever soft perimeter existed before, becomes completely ephemeral.
 Without a clear perimeter, each individual laptop, phone, and IoT device *is* the perimeter.
 Likewise, the classic core data center is disappearing as well, for all the same reasons.